Salmon Fishing In Michigan: A Complete Guide

 Atlantic Salmon – Michigan Atlantic Salmon start to enter some rivers as early as July and will spawn in October and November.

-They are found from the St Clair River to the St Marys River with some of the best fishing On the St Mary’s River, Thunder Bay River, and the AuSable River.
+They are found from the St Clair River to the St Marys River, with some of the best fishing On the St Mary’s River, Thunder Bay River, and the AuSable River.

 These rivers have good numbers of Atlantic salmon by October.

 There is also a good fishery in Torch Lake.
 They are the second largest of the salmon species in Michigan.
+Anglers might also catch them while trolling out in Lake Huron.

 How Big Do Salmon Get in Michigan?